Also, when McLeach falls off the waterfall to his doom.

 In Se7en David Mills build up to one of these after being informed that it was his wife's head in the box.
 "What was in the boooox?
 You're a liar!
 No!
 NO!"

 The Abbé Coulmier in Quills achieves a massive Big No, bordering perhaps on Huge status, upon the Marquis de Sade's suicide.
 The Abbé's No is so big that it in fact incites a chorus of Big Nos from the asylum's inmates, which echoes off the mildewed walls and bathes the watcher in the uncensored vocal epitaph of the Abbé's bitter moral defeat.

 In Superman, Superman lets out a few quiet little nos, followed by a big scream of anguish, when Lois Lane dies in the earthquake.
 Toy Fare magazine's Geek 100 rated this #6, as "the most agonized scream ever recorded on film."

-In The Godfather, Part 3 Al Pacino gives a huge "NO", complete with faded soundtrack when his daughter is shot.
+In The Godfather Part III Al Pacino gives a huge "NO", complete with faded soundtrack when his daughter is shot.

 When Art Lean is killed by Goro in the Mortal Kombat, the Big No is screamed by Sonya immediately upon his death, and then issued by Johnny Cage when Shang Tsung proceeds to consume the guy's soul.

 Parodied by William Shatner in Invasion Iowa, writing 13 O's on his cue card.